kptdev/kpt/docs/tutorials_2-working-with-local-packages.md

 ## tutorials 2-working-with-local-packages

-Tutorial for  with local packages
+Tutorial for working with local packages

 ### Synopsis